Singularity-tutorial/Singularity-tutorial.github.io/01-building/README.md

 # Building a basic container

-In this exercise, we will build a container from scratch similar to the one we used to test the installation.
+In this exercise, we will build a container from scratch similar to the lolcow container we used to test the installation.

+We are going to use a standard development cycle (sometimes referred to as Singularity flow) to create this container.
+It consists of the following steps:

+- create a writable container (called a `sandbox`)
+- shell into the container and tinker with it interactively
+- record changes that we like in our definition file
+- rebuild the container from the definition file if we break it
+- rinse and repeat until we are happy with the result
+- rebuild the container as a read-only singularity image format (SIF) image for use in production

 To build a singularity container, you must use the `build` command.
 The `build` command installs an OS, sets up your container's environment and installs the apps you need.
-To use the `build` command, we need a **recipe file** (also called a definition file).
-A Singularity recipe file is a set of instructions telling Singularity what software to install in the container.
+To use the `build` command, we need a definition file.
+A [Singularity definition file](https://sylabs.io/guides/3.5/user-guide/definition_files.html) is a set of instructions telling Singularity what software to install in the container.

 The Singularity source code contains several example definition files in the `/examples` subdirectory.
-Let's copy the ubuntu example to our home directory and inspect it.
+Let's make a new directory, copy the Debian example definition file, and inspect it.

 ```
-$ mkdir ../lolcow
+$ mkdir ~/lolcow

-$ cp examples/debian/Singularity ../lolcow/
+$ cp ~/singularity/examples/debian/Singularity ~/lolcow/lolcow.def

-$ cd ../lolcow
+$ cd ~/lolcow

-$ nano Singularity
+$ nano lolcow.def
 ```

 It should look like this: